-But in explaining the radical distinction between the methods of science and poetry, we are not giving countenance to the popular prejudice of the And it is obvious that when the gods were dethroned by men of science one being destructive to the former.
-There will always be a special class of with any great enjoyment of poetry-men who will ask what Paradise Lost proves !-- against whom may be placed the scornful poets, who ask, " What's to be an insatiable novel reader.
-Diamagnetism has not spoiled his interest getically says that "undeffied Nature slavishly obeys the laws of gravitation, in the magnetism which draws Angelica to Medoro, and Juliet to Romeo. like the dead stroke of a pendulum"- he is only poetically true, i. e. true as expressing a poet's regret.
-Nature is not godless because the old Mythologies are dead.
-Nature is animated by new principles, and Poetry accepts those principles as the ancients did their gods."
-If Ariosto were now to write his Orlando, he would not give us the same journey of Astolfo to the Moon.
+But in explaining the radical distinction between the methods of science and poetry, we are not giving countenance to the popular prejudice of the is obvious that when the gods were dethroned by men of science one being destructive to the former.
+There will always be a special class of ced Laws on their thrones; when lightning was wrested from the men organised for a more exclusive pursuit of science than is compatible f "thunder-delighting Jove," and made an electric flash, which could with any great enjoyment of poetry-men who will ask what Paradise Lost in away from the clouds by Franklin's conductor; when Helios no proves f-against whom may be placed the scornful poets, who ask, "What's the start frame who will be the start frame who ask, "What's the start frame who are the start frame and the start frame who are the start frame and the start frame with the start frame and the start frame and the start frame are the start frame are the start frame and the start frame are the start frame and the start frame are the start frame are the start frame and the start frame are the sta ly poetically true, i. e. true as expressing a poet's regret.
+Nature is ess because the old Mythologies are dead.
+Nature is animated by nciples, and Poetry accepts those principles as the ancients did ds.
+If Ariosto were now to write his Orlando, he would not give ame journey of Astolfo to the Moon.
 That is clear.
-But would not the same power of poetic representation which made Ariosto potent in the sixteenth century have enabled him to charm the nineteenth?
-Because astronomy has destroyed the theories men formed about the moon, would it thereby have destroyed the mental vigour which employed those theories in poetry?
-Is the poet a poet in virtue of the materials which the creed and superstitions of his age furnish, or in virtue rather of his own great soul?
-The same question applies to the An-cient Mythology, so plaintively regretted by Schiller.
-Our poets can no longer use that material.
-But if they do not find abundant material in the world before them, and in the creeds and aspirations of their time, the secret is not that Science has destroyed Poetry, but that they are not poets.
-Frauenstädt has put his finger on the point when he says that science may destroy certain historical forms of poetry by destroying the is the attempt to analyse and exhibit all the physical and material produc-
+But would ame power of poetic representation which made Ariosto potent in the h century have enabled him to charm the nineteenth?
+Because ny has destroyed the theories men formed about the moon, would it have destroyed the mental vigour which employed those theories ry?
+Is the poet a poet in virtue of the materials which ed and superstitions of his age furnish, or in virtue rather own great soul?
+The same question applies to the Anlythology, so plaintively regretted by Schiller.
+Our poets can or use that material.
+But if they do not find abundant mathe world before them, and in the creeds and aspirations of their B scoret is not that Science has destroyed Poetry, but that they are 3.
+Frauenstädt has put his finger on the point when he says that ptory.
+Let the gods die : long live Poetry !
+When Schiller ener- soothed by a lyrie of Tennyson, or a sonata of Beethoven.
+Faraday is known to be an insatiable novel reader.
+Diamagnetism has not spoiled his interest in the magnetism which draws Angelica to Medoro, and Juliet to Romeo.